IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 ### Energy Delay Product (EDP)
-  As can be seen from figure 2 a) time plays an signifcant role in our experiment.
+  As can be seen from figure 2a) time plays an signifcant role in our experiment.
 That is why we also measured the EDP.
 It is a metric that balances energy efficiency and execution speed.
 It is defined as:

 EDP = `E` * `t`^`w`